sani-coop/edx-documentation/en_us/shared/exercises_tools/dropdown.rst

   ]]

-.. note:: When you include feedback, you might find it more convenient to use new lines to to separate the answer options.
+.. note:: When you include feedback, you might find it more convenient to use new lines to separate the answer options.

 For example, the following problem has feedback for each possible answer.